Best First Phones for Kids (That Aren't Smartphones)

 The evidence is overwhelming:

-- Age 10 is the average age UK children get their first smartphone (Ofcom, 2025)
+- Age 10 is the average age US children get their first smartphone (Common Sense Media, 2025)

 - 50% of children aged 10–12 report seeing content that made them uncomfortable